TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 There are tons of articles explaining how the Diffie-Hellman Key Agreement works.
 Let me paste only a small description and move on.

-1. The client generates DH parameters and private key.
+1. The client generates DH parameters and a private key.
 2. Using the DH parameters and private key, the client generates the public key.
    ```rs
    // https://github.com/Devolutions/picky-rs/blob/628bbcab3100a782971261022f0ec91b4f4549f5/picky-krb/src/crypto/diffie_hellman.rs#L145-L149